Discovering North East Orchids

 Of all the wildflowers to be found in the North East, few capture the imagination quite like our region’s exquisite orchids.

 For centuries orchids have inspired botanists, collectors, artists and poets but still, we know surprisingly little about their distribution.

-From the Tees to the Tweed, join Discovering North East Orchids this spring and summer to help monitor these wonderful wildflowers.
+From the Tees to the Tweed, join Discovering North East Orchids to help monitor these wonderful wildflowers.

 What’s Discovering Orchids all about?

-Ahead of time, join botanist, Chris Metherell, to find out more about Discovering Orchids and discover how you can get involved in 2022.
+Ahead of time, join botanist, Chris Metherell, to find out more about Discovering Orchids and discover how you can get involved.